Where and When To Go Tanzania Safari

 Nyerere (The Selous)

-Located in the south of Tanzania, Nyerere National Park is a vast, wild reserve—larger than Switzerland—with just a scattering of small camps.
+Located in the south of Tanzania, Nyerere National Park is a vast, wild reserve—more significant than Switzerland—with just a scattering of small camps.

 Lake Manyara